ChrisMJAndre/DisAflevering2/README.md

 Til sidst i serveren, skal I skrive *SOCKET*.listen(*SEAPORT VAR*.register('server')).
 Dette får jeres server til at lytte igennem jeres seaport instans efter eventuelle request.
 Heri kan I have endnu en callback-function, der eventuelt logger "server is listening".

-Same as in server.js, some variables are imported and saved in variables.
-A proxy is created with httpProxy.createProxyServer(), which will allow us to forward a message to a destination.

 ## Load-balancer.js
 ### Step 1